berndporr/OculusSpatialAnchor/README.md

 # OculusSpatialAnchor

-Oculus Quest 2 demo `XrSpatialAnchor` but with cmake as a build system and separated from the API.
+Oculus Quest 2 demo `XrSpatialAnchor` but with cmake as a build system and as a standalone application.

 # Prerequisites